AliHaider649/terraform-eks-cluster/README.md

 - Enable S3 versioning for the Terraform state bucket.
 - Use PR reviews before merging to `main` (CI runs plan on PRs).

-## Contact
-Open an issue or PR on the repository for questions or improvements.